 - Cross-Site Request Forgery – Victims are taken to another application, or they are tricked into using a false program on your website.
 This can lead to the victim having their bank account information stolen, and their identity compromised!

-- Sensitive Data Exposure – Most people are perceptive to this threat.
+- Sensitive Data Exposure – Most people are perceptive of this threat.
 Data that is not encrypted properly can be modified, stolen, and can damage your visitors.

 - Security Misconfiguration – Sometimes your application has a flaw that has been built right in!
-Most of the times it is unintentional, but always have your team view the code.
+Most of the time it is unintentional, but always have your team view the code.

-- Insecure Direct Object References – A very malicious attack includes the changing of file names that tricks a user to download or open software with programs to collect sensitive data.
+- Insecure Direct Object References – A very malicious attack includes the changing of filenames that trick a user to download or open software with programs to collect sensitive data.